appstronomy/objective-c-style-guide/README.md

 ```

 ##### Implementation Files
-If a method is only present in an implementation file, is important and non-trivial in contents, provide a block comment above the method with documentation like rigor (i.e. appledoc formatting).
+If a non-trivial method is only present in an implementation file, provide a block comment above the method with appledoc like formatting.
 The goal here, is to help a future maintainer of the class.
-Class maintainers can benefit from good method documentation too, even when it's just looking at source code.
+Class maintainers can benefit from good method documentation too; even when it's just looking at source code.

 ### For Explaining Internals
 When they are needed, internal code comments should use the single line syntax.